mohammadrezachegini/home-lab/Java/Java-BookSystem/README.md

 ## Troubleshooting
 - **Database Connection Issues:** Ensure that the `BookDB.accdb` file is in the correct directory and that the JDBC-ODBC bridge is properly configured.
 - **Compilation Errors:** Make sure you have the correct version of the JDK installed and that your `classpath` is set up correctly.

-## Contact
-For any issues or questions, please open an issue in the repository or contact the repository owner.